 Sherrie currently lives in Manhattan with her husband Brian and daughter Catherine.
 Hide

-Angeli Gianchandani is a global brand marketing professional specializing in building brands and creating unique customer touch points that are memorable.
+Angeli Gianchandani is a global brand strategist and communications leader specializing in building partnerships by fostering collaboration.
 Show more

 Bridget Moix has worked for 15 years in the national and international policy arenas on peace building and violence prevention issues.
 Show more